Women’s Collective Ireland-Donegal’s GDPR Policy

 Data Protection Policy Statement in compliance with GDPR

-This policy is a statement of National Collective of Community based Women’s Network (NCCWN) Donegal Women’s Network, 6 Tír Chonaill Street Donegal Town, Donegal, Ireland, commitment to protect the rights and privacy of individuals and comply with General Data Protection Regulation (GDPR) which seeks to harmonize privacy laws across Europe, heighten accountability for how personal data is acquired and handled and give EU residents more control over their personal data.
+This policy is a statement of Women’s Collective Ireland – Donegal, 6 Tír Chonaill Street, Donegal Town, County Donegal, Ireland, commitment to protect the rights and privacy of individuals and comply with General Data Protection Regulation (GDPR) which seeks to harmonize privacy laws across Europe, heighten accountability for how personal data is acquired and handled and give EU residents more control over their personal data.

 Collecting Information